colejarczyk/doc/api/earning_rule.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *earningRule = 00000000-0000-474c-b092-b0dd880c0725* id is an example value.
-Your value can be different.
+Your value may be different.
-    Check in the list of all earning rules if you are not sure which id should be used.
+    Check the list of all earning rules if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^